 Troubled debt restructuring of loans is undertaken to improve the likelihood that the loan will be repaid in full under the modified terms in accordance with a reasonable repayment schedule.
 All modified loans are evaluated to determine whether the loans should be reported as a troubled debt restructuring (TDR).
 A loan is a TDR when the Corporation, for economic or legal reasons related to the borrower's financial difficulties, grants a concession to the borrower by modifying or renewing a loan that the Corporation would not otherwise consider.
 To make this determination, the Corporation must determine whether (a) the borrower is experiencing financial difficulties and (b) the Corporation granted the borrower a concession.
 This determination requires consideration of all of the facts and circumstances surrounding the modification.
-An overall general decline in the economy or some deterioration in a borrower's financial difficulties.
+An overall general decline in the economy or some deterioration in a borrower's financial condition does not automatically mean the borrower is experiencing financial difficulties.